ExaESM-WP4/Containerized-Jupyter-on-HPC/README.md

-# containerized_jupyter_on_HPC
+# Containerized Jupyter on HPC

-Recipes for containerized execution of JupyterLab on HPC
+Recipes for containerized execution of Jupyter on HPC.